 A massive, central stairway leads up from the south side of the Acropolis directly to its summit.
 Situated on this stairway are two monuments that feature serpent heads with extended tongues, the whole covered with glyphic inscriptions.

 On the fourth level is a self-contained structure unparalleled in the Maya world.
 This temple has an intricately worked stucco façade that is near perfectly preserved.
 This state of preservation is due to the fact that it has only been recently excavated and freed from protective exterior stone walls.
 The main element is the huge open fanged mouth of an earth deity through which a passageway leads deeper into the structure.
 There are molded masks, decorative geometric motifs, and most striking, winged statues termed “angels”.
 These are elaborately costumed and are unique in the Maya world.
 The complexity and beauty of this façade is breathtaking.
 Inside this structure is a chamber, Sak Xoc Nah, which translates to "White House of Reading".
 It was the tomb of the ruler Ukit Kan Le'k Tok, and held a vast amount of funerary items.

 Over 40 texts, both painted and carved, have been discovered at the site revealing important information regarding the sites rulers and their interactions with other sites.
 The most noteworthy is a text named the Mural of the 96 Glyphs.

 This text is located within room 29-sub, one of the many rooms of the Acropolis.
 It is considered a masterpiece of calligraphy containing expertly crafted glyphs highlighted by blue, cream and red paint.
 It is arranged in three rows of 32 glyphs each.
-The text records an historical narrative, and accession of ruler Ukit Kan Le'k Tok on April 7, 770 A.D.
-(18.104.22.168.12).
+The text records an historical narrative, and accession of ruler Ukit Kan Le'k Tok on 22.214.171.124.12 11 Eb 10 Sotz, April 7, 770 CE.

-Stela 1 was erected in 840 A.D. by a ruler whose name has been partially deciphered as K'uh...nal, and who references the earlier king Ukit Kan Le'k Tok.
+Stela 1 was erected in 840 CE by a ruler whose name has been partially deciphered as K'uh...nal, and who references the earlier king Ukit Kan Le'k Tok.